-Throughout my career I’ve had the luck to work with a number of people who are extremely good at listening for what others are saying.
-There’s no doubt that leaders, particularly, need to ‘ring with the voices of the people’, to quote Woodrow Wilson (Leaders of Men, June 17, 1890).
-But there are times when we can’t just rely on those who are ‘good listeners’ to facilitate change and help articulate a vision for the future.
-It is often the case that, particularly in times of conflict or stress, the role of a change manager is to create an environment where team members are able to listen to each other.
-I find it interesting that (according to the Oxford English Dictionary) the word ‘conversation’ has its origins in the Middle English sense of ‘living among, familiarity, intimacy’.
+I’ve had the luck to work with a number of people who excel at listening for what others are saying.
+There’s no doubt that leaders, particularly, need to ‘ring with the voices of the people’, to quote Woodrow Wilson.
+The role of leaders is to create an environment where team members are able to listen to each other.
+According to the Oxford English Dictionary, the word ‘conversation’ has its origins in ‘living among, familiarity, intimacy’.
 It makes sense that good listening should make an essential contribution to the effective development of ideas.

 In a reversal of this point, however, sometimes it also pays to listen to the loudest voice.
-I’ve been in a number of situations where the loudest voice gets overlooked or isn’t taken seriously because ‘she’s always complaining’ or ‘he’s got a bee in his bonnet about that issue’.
-Perhaps it’s worth reflecting on why that point is being made so loudly or so frequently.
-It may be that the way something is being expressed is not artful, or that frustration is getting in the way of a clear argument, but perhaps it’s worth trying to see what’s behind words and expressions.
+I’ve been in a number of situations where the loudest voice gets overlooked or isn’t taken seriously.
+‘She’s always complaining’ or ‘he’s got a bee in his bonnet about that issue’.
+Perhaps it’s worth reflecting on why a point is being made so loudly or so frequently.
+It may be that that emotion is getting in the way of a clear argument.
+But perhaps it’s worth trying to see what’s behind words and expressions.
 Is there actually something important here we need to attend to?

-That’s not to say that we should give the loudest voice all the air-time, of course, and it’s also important to listen out for what’s not being said.
-This is a fruitful thing to do and worthy of a longer post, I think, but there are a number of reasons why people might not be as forthcoming as we’d like.
-Occasionally, a team member is genuinely open-minded about the issues being discussed and so doesn’t say much, in which case they could contribute to facilitation.
-On the other hand, where people are reticent to offer a view, even when they feel strongly about something, it is helpful to find alternative means that allow for these voices to be heard.
-Although, it goes without saying that this will raise further questions about why these views can’t be shared and what it says about the culture in which they’re working.
-Lastly, there are the elephants that occupy a lot of organisational office space; listen out for what people are avoiding saying, and see if there are ways of asking questions that help articulate what everyone can see but no-one wants to acknowledge.
+Having said that, it’s also important to listen out for what’s not being said.
+There are a number of reasons why people might not be as forthcoming as we’d like.
+Occasionally, a team member is genuinely open-minded about the issues being discussed and so doesn’t say much.
+In this case they could contribute to facilitation.
+On the other hand, sometimes people are reticent to offer a view, even when they feel strongly about something.
+It is helpful to find alternative means that allow for these voices to be heard.
+Lastly, there are the elephants that occupy a lot of organisational office space.
+Listen out for what people are avoiding saying, and see if there are ways of asking questions that help articulate what everyone can see but no-one wants to acknowledge.